 What is Buffalo Seasoning?

 Buffalo Sauce is not named for the animal, but for the city.
-The city of Buffalo, New York is where Buffalo wings are said to be invented.
+The city of Buffalo, New York is where Buffalo chicken wings (try my Buffalo Chicken Thighs) are said to be invented.
 Buffalo sauce is a cayenne pepper & vinegar-based hot sauce combined with melted butter.
 Or in this case, coconut oil.

 What You're Going to Love About This Recipe

 There is so much to love about these crisp, spicy little bites!

 First, they're baked instead of deep-fried, so you're cutting out a lot of fat and calories, not to mention the greasy cleanup.

 Second, they are made with chickpea flour, which is not only gluten-free but also protein and nutrient-packed.
 You can snack away on these tasty morsels guilt-free.

 Finally, everyone is going to love them!
 These are a crowd pleasing, tasty appetizer that disappear fast.

 Here's What You Need To Make These!